Jennifer Mascott

-Jennifer Lee "Jenn" Mascott is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
+Jennifer Lee "Jenn" Mascott (born 1976) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
 Prior to her judicial appointment, Mascott was a law professor whose research focused on separation of powers and litigation.
-She taught at the Columbus School of Law of Catholic University of America (2025), at the Antonin Scalia Law School of George Mason University (2017–2024), and at the George Washington University Law School (2011–2017).
+She taught at the Columbus School of Law of Catholic University of America (2025), the Antonin Scalia Law School of George Mason University (2017–2024), and the George Washington University Law School (2011–2017).

 Early life and education

-Mascott graduated from the University of Maryland, College Park with a Bachelor of Science, cum laude, in mathematics and government.
+Mascott was born Jennifer Lee Miller in 1976 in Westminster, Maryland.
+She graduated from the University of Maryland, College Park with a Bachelor of Science.

-In 2003, Mascott entered the George Washington University Law School, where she was the senior projects editor of the George Washington Law Review.
-She graduated in 2006 with a Juris Doctor, summa cum laude, having attained with the highest cumulative graduating GPA (4.22) in the school's history.
+Prior to entering law school she worked in communications and legislative roles for Representative Eric Cantor of Virginia and to Representative Anne Northup of Kentucky.
+She graduated from the George Washington University Law School in 2006, where she was a senior editor of the George Washington Law Review.

 Career

-After law school, Mascott was a law clerk to then-judge Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit from 2006 to 2007 and then to Justice Clarence Thomas of the Supreme Court of the United States from 2008 to 2009.
-From 2011 to 2017, she was a lecturer at George Washington University Law School and from 2015 to 2017 was an Olin/Searle Fellow at Georgetown University Law Center.
-From 2017 to 2024, she was an assistant professor of law at the Antonin Scalia Law School of George Mason University, and she received the Federalist Society's 2023 Joseph Story Award.
-From 2017 to 2019, Mascott was also of counsel at the law firm Consovoy McCarthy Park PLLC in Arlington, Virginia.
+After law school, Mascott was a law clerk to Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit from 2006 to 2007 and Justice Clarence Thomas of the United States Supreme Court from 2008 to 2009.
+From 2011 to 2013 and 2015 to 2017, she was a lecturer at George Washington University Law School and from 2015 to 2017 was an Olin/Searle Fellow at Georgetown University Law Center.
+From 2017 to 2024, she was an assistant professor of law at the Antonin Scalia Law School of George Mason University.
+From 2017 to 2019, Mascott worked in private practice.

-During Donald Trump's first term, Mascott served as deputy assistant attorney general in the Office of Legal Counsel from 2019 to 2020 and as associate deputy attorney general in the United States Department of Justice from November 2020 through January 2021.
-In 2021, Mascott left the Justice Department to work as an assistant professor of law at the Antonin Scalia Law School at George Mason University, where she worked until 2024.
-She then worked as a Managing Trustee at Adfero, a public relations firm, until 2025.
+During the first presidency of Donald Trump, Mascott served as deputy assistant attorney general in the Office of Legal Counsel and later as associate deputy attorney general in the United States Department of Justice.
+In 2021, Mascott returned to work as an assistant professor of law at the Antonin Scalia Law School at George Mason University, where she worked until 2024.
+Mascott inherited ownership of Adfero, a public relations firm, in 2023 following her husband's death.

-In 2025, she served in the White House Counsel's Office as senior advisor under Trump.
-Mascott also serves as an Associate Professor of Law at the Columbus School of Law at the Catholic University of America where she is on public service leave.
+She served in the White House Counsel's Office in the second Trump presidency.
+She served as an associate professor of law at the Catholic Law School from 2024 to 2025.